May 15, 2018

 PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL – Students in Zeeland are assigned to schools based upon their geographical home locations.
 After all students are placed based upon this “neighborhood school” concept, school of choice students are placed based upon available spots.

-THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN – Roosevelt Elementary continues to work on our school improvement plan to help our students achieve the necessary skills for success in reading, writing, math, science and social studies.
-The plan is available for review on our building web sites.
+THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN – Roosevelt Elementary continues to work on our school improvement plan to help our students achieve the necessary skills for success in reading, writing, math, science, social studies, and exhibiting positive behaviors.
+The plan is available for review on our building web site.

 THE CORE CURRICULUM for our school is based upon the State of Michigan Grade Level Content Expectations and National Common Core Standards.
 This information is available at our school office or on our building website.
 Zeeland Public Schools makes sure our students are provided challenging lessons that are consistent across grade levels.
 A team of Zeeland educators regularly evaluates and revises our curriculum to ensure that classroom lessons meet state requirements for kindergarten through twelfth grade.